PART-TIME | WINNIPEG LOCATIONS DRIIP-NA Driver Instructor Training

 You must submit your "Driver Record Confirmation Only."

-For more information, visit MPI's website: Becoming a Driver Instructor, Driver Instructor Permit Application
+For more information, visit MPI's website: Becoming a Driver Instructor, then click on Driver Instructor Permit Application.

-2. Driving License - The face must be recognizable and text readable to meet the requirements.
+2. Driving License - The face must be recognizable, and the text readable to meet the requirements.

 3. Manitoba Drivers Abstract - For more information, visit MPI's website: Request a driving record.